The College Monk

 CIDA- Council for Interior Design Accreditation

-The Council for Interior Design Accreditation-CIDA is a non-profit authorizing association for interior design training programs at colleges and universities which is recognized by the Council of Higher Education Accreditation- CHEA in the United States and globally.
+The Council for Interior Design Accreditation (CIDA) is a non-profit authorizing association for interior design training programs at colleges and universities in the United States and globally.

-The Council for Interior Design Accreditation is approved by the Council for Higher Education Accreditation.
-The accrediting agency for interior designing courses and education.
+The Council for Interior Design Accreditation is approved by the Council for Higher Education Accreditation as the accrediting agency for interior designing courses and education.

 It strives to become the known high-quality standard agency to accredit interior design programs.